MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-I-Pipeline-Hazardous-Materials-Safety-Administration-Department-Transportation/subchapter-C-Hazardous-Materials-Regulations/part-172-Hazardous-Materials-Table-Special-Provisions-Hazardous-Materials-Communications-Emergency-Response-Information-Training-Requirements-Security-Plans/subpart-I-Safety-Security-Plans/section-172.800.md

 (14) A quantity of uranium hexafluoride requiring placarding under § 172.505(b);

-(15) International Atomic Energy Agency (IAEA) Code of Conduct Category 1 and 2 materials including Highway Route Controlled quantities as defined in 49 CFR 173.403 or known radionuclides in forms listed as RAM-QC by the Nuclear Regulatory Commission;
+(15) International Atomic Energy Agency Code of Conduct (IBR, see § 171.7) Category 1 and 2 materials, Nuclear Regulatory Commission, Category 1 and Category 2 radioactive materials as listed in Table 1, appendix A to 10 CFR part 37, and Highway Route Controlled quantities as defined in 49 CFR 173.403.

 (16) A large bulk quantity of Class 8 material meeting the criteria for Packing Group I.